 There is only one stamp can be found in the main compartment, it said “63″.
 Maybe a meaningless serial number, lot number, or a year number stand for “1963”.

 As we all know, the ARVN rucksack did came from the French LAFUMA rucksack which French Army brought to Vietnam in the First Indochina War.
 There is a declassified report recorded by NLAB’s research on designing individual equipment for Vietnamese and Thai soldiers that was done in Southeast Asia during 1963.

 According this report, since the America assisted M-1945 Pack System did not fit short statured Southeast Asian soldiers very well, the US Army decided to start a research of designing a new suitable rucksack for them.
 In the year 1963, NATICK Lab researched several kinds of rucksack and backpack had used in Southeast Asia.
 The French Army LAFUMA rucksack had been chosen as an original design for the new rucksack.
 They used canvas replaced leather part on the original French rucksack, and rattan made pack frame replaced steel frame.
 Material gathering and assembling were done in local Southeast Asia.
 The NLAB made 12 prototype rucksacks, two reserved by ARPA, and rest ten were issued to BDQ and VNMC for field testing.

 The field test feedback focused on the rattan frame.
 It was lighter than the steel one but also vulnerable.
 So, they changed back to the steel frame and made a final version which is what we usually see today.

 Based on the records and what we currently have, this rucksack we found may be a be one of the prototype or experimental of the ARVN Rucksack that tested during 1963, which is quite possible.

 Jan, 20th, 2022 edit:

-After years of searching, I got the answer at last: it’s a vintage field pack of Singapore Armed Forces (SAF), not US related.
+After years of searching, I got the answer at last: it’s a vintage field pack of Singapore Armed Forces (SAF), not a US related item.